liferay/liferay-docs/developer/tutorials/articles/02-creating-a-theme/02-defining-the-footer-and-navigation.markdown

     </settings>
     ```

-4. Now you need to define a FreeMarker variable to store the value of the
+4. Now you must define a FreeMarker variable to store the value of the
     `show-footer` theme setting so you can check for it in `portal_normal.ftl`.
     Open `init_custom.ftl` and add the variable declaration below to set the
     `show_footer` variable to the value (true or false) of the `show-footer`